 A wide range of concurrent disorders and other mental health and addiction concerns are a reality for many of our youth.

 Many of our youth living on the streets of Vancouver experience mental health concerns that are often left undiagnosed including Post-Traumatic Stress Disorder (PTSD), Depression, Schizophrenia, Bipolar Disorder, and Borderline Personality Disorder.
-Often these youth cope by turning to substance use as a means of coping.
+Often these youth cope by turning to substance use.

 Covenant House Vancouver offers these youth an opportunity to address any counselling and psychiatric needs.
 Our Registered Clinical Counsellors work from an Attachment Theory lens which recognizes that a safe and trusting relationship is a basic biological human need much like the food, clothing, and shelter we provide.